-In the McKinsey Global Institute paper from 20132 storage is assessed as having one of the highest impacts in the energy sector by 2025.
+In the McKinsey Global Institute paper from 2013 storage is assessed as having one of the highest impacts in the energy sector by 2025.
 McKinsey considered the primary definition of storage as the storage of electricity for later use on demand (i.e. the deferment of usage of electricity rather than generation).
 The paper emphasises the need to grow storage capacities and capabilities to meet the now binding reduction of emissions targets.
 The main barriers are identified as a lack of policy understanding and regulatory change relating to storage technologies alongside the absence of targeted incentives.
 Surmounting these obstacles will empower the industry to move beyond single use applications and into multiple aggregate services which will in turn increase the viability and financial return on investment on storage projects.

-The papers produced by the Electricity Storage Network3 4 (also in 2014) identified many similar policy and regulatory issues and the lack of economic and financial incentives as barriers to growth and development of energy storage and note targeted measures taken in other jurisdictions to address equivalent barriers.
+The papers produced by the Electricity Storage Network (also in 2014) identified many similar policy and regulatory issues and the lack of economic and financial incentives as barriers to growth and development of energy storage and note targeted measures taken in other jurisdictions to address equivalent barriers.
 The Electricity Storage Network's objective was to illustrate ways to remove barriers and create a supportive market approach with a focus on network operator level issues.
 The suggestions included approaching storage as a multiple service provider with no mutual exclusion among the services provided.
 Moving to multiple services storage contracts will require specific contractual and regulatory arrangements to build investment confidence through increased contract length and removing constraints on the provision of multiple services.
-Two years after the papers were first written by the Electricity Storage Network, we are still trying to come to terms with what has to be done to allow the storage services market in the United Kingdom to prosper and we lag behind other international markets as demonstrated in the below graphic.5 services, and basic models for integration of storage services into the electricity networks beyond 2020.
-We base our premise primarily on the availability of battery storage at economic levels - with or without incentive subsidies but with increasing technology capability and cost savings as have been seen in other parts of the sector.
+Two years after the papers were first written by the Electricity Storage Network, we are still trying to come to terms with what has to be done to allow the storage services market in the United Kingdom to prosper and we lag behind other international markets as demonstrated in the below graphic.